1. Blog

 Some Final Tips

-For the best results, narrow down the number of vendors to whom you send your RFP for software development services.
+For the best results, narrow down the number of vendors to whom you send your RFP for custom software development services.
 Typically, between three and five is a good number to target.
 If you’re not sure about a particular provider, consider using a request for information (RFI) to get the details you need to make your decision.

 Bidders may have questions as they’re putting together their proposals.
 Assign one person to be their point of contact and provide that person’s contact information in the RFP.